Yen slips, yuan ascends after Washington drops China FX manipulator label

 Sterling came under renewed pressure after data showed Britain’s economy grew at its weakest annual pace in more than seven years in November, raising the chances of a cut to interest rates.

-The British unit traded near its December low against the euro, which fetched 85.73 pence.
+The British unit traded near its December low against the euro, which fetched 85.73 pence EURGBP=R.

 The Australian dollar was lethargic, struggling to get any lift from upbeat economic data of late, as weeks of bushfires have darkened the mood toward the economy.